 : No tires of any kind.
 They must be disposed of by a tire recycling facility.
-There are several of these listed in the Yellow Pages of the phone book.

 : Absolutely no chemicals or liquids allowed.
 Latex and oil based paint must be disposed of at the county hazardous waste site located at the Salt Lake County Landfill.
 Other household hazardous waste such as rechargeable batteries, anti-freeze, poisons, pesticides, unused fuels, fertilizers, household cleaners etc. can be disposed of free of charge.